minifiemj/accessibletablesR/README.md

 On the GitHub repo, go to the green Code icon and choose "Download ZIP".
 Copy the ZIP folder to a network drive.
 Use devtools::install_local(link to the zipped folder) to install the package.

+odsconvertr is also installed from GitHub.
+If a similar issue prevents the automatic installation of odsconvertr, then install manually from "department-for-transport/odsconvertr".

 accessibletablesR allows for a workbook to have a cover page, a table of contents, a notes page, a definitions page and as many other tabs that the user requires (subject to the maximum number allowed by Excel).
 Only one table of data can be present on each tab. accessibletablesR cannot work with multiple tables on a tab.

 The final output is a xlsx file.
 It is not currently known how to produce an ODS workbook.
 For accessibility reasons, please consider manually saving an ODS workbook.